 - DSA keys must be 1024 bits.

-This topic provides general steps for configuring an asset to accept public key authentication.
+This article provides general steps for configuring an asset to accept public key authentication.
 For specific steps, consult the documentation for the particular system that you are using.

-The ssh-keygen process will provide the option to enter a pass phrase.
-It is recommended that you use a pass phrase to protect the key if you plan to use the key elsewhere.
+ssh-keygen process will provide the option to enter a passphrase.
+It is recommended that you use a passphrase to protect the key if you plan to use the key elsewhere.

 Generating a key pair